 - CrateDB and Apache Airflow: Automating Data Export to S3

-- CrateDB and Apache Airflow: Implementation of Data Retention Policy
+- CrateDB and Apache Airflow: Implementation of a Data Retention Policy

 One of Airflow’s strengths is that it has a large ecosystem of providers, enabling connectivity to a large set of systems.
 The scope of this post is to build a data pipeline involving additional providers to regularly import new data into CrateDB.